 All adult visitors must report to the principal’s office to register and obtain a visitor badge.
 No pre-school children are allowed to visit unless accompanied by a parent.

-Attendance requirements pertaining to Activities/ Athletics

-Students must be present for at least 5/7 class periods in order to be eligible to participate or attend any/all school sponsored activities.

 Activities

 Athletic and Activities Drug and Alcohol Free Policy:

 The Labette County High School Athletic/Activities Policy is designed to create a positive, healthy, safe and drug free atmosphere for student-athletes.